 Locks people into rigid gender-based roles that hinder creativity and self expression.

 Compromises human integrity by pressuring people to treat other inadequately.

-Results in the invisibility or absence of LGBTQ lives and sexuality in school-based sexual education, keeping vital information from students.
+Results in the invisibility or absence of LGBTQIA+ lives and sexuality in school-based sexual education, keeping vital information from students.

 Causes premature sexual involvement, increasing the change of teen pregnancy and the spread of sexually transmitted diseases.